Prashanth684/must-gather-code-execution-mcp/SETUP_GUIDE.md

 ```

 **Important**: Update the paths to match your actual file locations:
+- Replace `/absolute/path/to/must-gather-code-execution-mcp` with the directory where you cloned this project
-- Replace `/home/psundara/Downloads/must-gather` with your actual must-gather directory
+- Replace `/absolute/path/to/must-gather.local.xxxxx` with your actual must-gather data directory
 - Use absolute paths, not relative paths

 ### Example with Multiple MCP Servers